MKLab-ITI/JGNN/JGNN/README.md

 ## Examples
 Under construction.
 Look at the package mklab.JGNN.examples for working examples.
 For this first draft version, only relational GNNs work correctly.

+## Quick set up of a graph neural network
+Under construction

+## Tutorials

+**Primitives.** A collection of vector and matrix primitives support low-level arithmetic operations, in-place version of the same operations and both sparse and dense memory structures.
+The can also support applications outside the scope of the library.
+For details on primitives please visit [this link](docs/Primitives.md)

+**Models and builders.** Parameter learning tasks can be automated by defining pipelines.
+To this end, builder tools can be used to create models from symbolic String definitions.
+For more details, please visit [this link](docs/Models.md).

+**Datasets.** A collection of publically available datasets that can be automatically downloaded and imported from respective external sources to facilitate benchmarking tasks.